 Center Lathe machines are driven by the gear mechanism or pulley mechanism.

-It has three types of driven mechanism, and those are Belt-driven, Motor-driven, Gearhead type.
+It has three types of driven mechanisms, and those are Belt-driven, Motor-driven, Gearhead type.

 Speed lathe is also called as Wood Lathe.